LucasDelfino92/morrowindsharp/betterbodies.md

 # BETTER BODIES

+Note that all mods in this section assume the use of Better Bodies and New Beast Bodies.

 - [**Better Bodies ZW**](https://www.nexusmods.com/morrowind/mods/42395) by Psychodog Studios and ZWolol: replaces the default body meshes and textures with high quality ones for all non-beast playable races.
 The go to body replacer for mod compatibility.
 	  - This mod is incorrectly packaged.
 Set the proper **Data* directory in MO2.
 	  - If you want nude bodies, overwrite the files inside **Data Files** with the contents from the **Other\Data Files** folder.